Cardiovascular Health

 There’s not much we can do about our age or the health history of our family members, but we can do a lot to keep our risk of cardiovascular disease low and maintain a healthy heart.

 • Quit smoking.
 Smoking is the #1 cause of cardiovascular disease among people with HIV.
 Smoking causes chronic inflammation of the blood vessels and heart and worsens the inflammation caused by HIV.
-(For more on inflammation, see Appendix A, page 56.)
-Smoking damages the blood vessels, negatively affects cholesterol levels, and increases blood pressure and the risk for developing diabetes.
+(For more on inflammation, see Appendix A).
+Smoking damages the blood vessels, negatively affects cholesterol levels, increases blood pressure and the risk for developing diabetes.
 If you smoke, quitting will dramatically reduce your risk for heart disease.
-Many tools out there can help you quit, including Health Canada’s On the Road to Quitting and the Canadian Cancer Society’s Break It Off.
+Many tools out there can help you quit.
+Speak to your healthcare provider about options to help you quit smoking.

 • Whenever possible, keep your stress level to a minimum.
 Of course, that’s easier said than done.
 Living with HIV and other chronic conditions can add stress to our lives on top of all the other events, pressures and responsibilities we have to deal with.
 Regular use of various mind/body techniques, acupuncture, massage, meditation, yoga or other relaxation techniques can help you release and manage your stress.